liferay/liferay-docs/userGuide/en/chapters/03-advanced-web-content-management.markdown

 actions that can be configured for mobile rule groups: layout template modifications, theme modifications, simple redirects and site redirects.
-Layout template modifications let you change the way portlets are arranged on pages delivered to mobile devices and themes modifcations let you select a specifc look and feel.
+Layout template modifications let you change the way portlets are arranged on pages delivered to mobile devices and themes modifications let you select a specific look and feel.
 If it makes more sense for you to create separate mobile versions of certain sites or pages, you can use a redirect to make sure mobile devices users get to the right page.
 To define a simple redirect, you need to specify a